Soused herring: Serving

-In the Netherlands soused herring is most often served as a snack, most frequently plain, or with cut onions.
+In the Netherlands soused herring is most often served as a snack, most frequently plain, or with a garnish of diced raw onion.
 Whole herring is often eaten by lifting the herring by its tail and eating it upwards holding it over the mouth.

-Soused herring dishes in Northern Germany are traditionally served with potatoes boiled in their skins, French beans, finely sliced fried bacon and onions.
-It is also common in Germany to eat soused herring with sliced raw onions in a bread roll, in a dish called Matjesbrötchen.
+Soused herring dishes in Northern Germany are traditionally served with potatoes boiled in their skins, French beans, finely sliced fried bacon and onion.
+It is also common in Germany to eat soused herring with sliced raw onion in a bread roll, in a dish called Matjesbrötchen.

 In some regions (e. g.
 Holstein), it is served on dark bread with a cowberry and cream sauce.
 Soused herring can also be served with cream or yogurt sauces containing onions and gherkins, or in salads.

 In Sweden matjessill is traditionally served with boiled potatoes, sour cream, chopped chives, crisp bread and snaps.
-Boiled eggs are popular together with this dish that is most traditionally served on Midsummer's Eve - Finland has a similar custom but silli is not associated with crisp bread.
+Boiled eggs are popular together with this dish that is most traditionally served on Midsummer's Eve – Finland has a similar custom but silli is not associated with crisp bread.
 Nowadays most Swedes and Finns eat herring which comes in cans and are sliced and with added sugar.
 The Swedish matjessill is most often more strongly spiced than other varieties.